Wang Zongfang and Wang Zongwei: Hengyang shootings

-On the evening of 15 February 1983, two days after the Shenyang hospital shooting, the No. 47 Train was about to pull into the railway station of Xiliping, a village in Hunan's Hengyang County.
+On the evening of 15 February 1983, two days after the Shenyang hospital shooting, the No. 47 Train, travelling on the Beijing–Guangzhou railway, was about to pull into the railway station of Xiliping, a village in Hunan's Hengnan County.
 At around 21:00, the Wang brothers were subjected to a search in their carriage, as part of a seasonal policy during chunyun to prevent the dangerous transport of firecrackers.
 A train attendant discovered a pistol inside a bag after noticing its shape against the fabric and asked for the owner, with Wang Zongwei confirming it belonged to him.
 When a police officer asked for a gun licence, Wang Zongwei told the officer that his sleeping older brother had the document.
 While pretending to wake Wang Zongfang, Wang Zongwei pulled out a second concealed pistol and shot the police officer in the ear, thought to be a missed headshot attempt as a result of the train shaking during the ride.
-As Wang Zongwei threatened to shoot the accompanying train attendant, as well as other passengers if they interferred, Wang Zongfang, awoken by the commotion, armed himself with the remaining gun, and attempted to force open the doors to no succcess.
+As Wang Zongwei threatened to shoot the accompanying train attendant, as well as other passengers if they interfered, Wang Zongfang, awoken by the commotion, armed himself with the remaining gun, and attempted to force open the doors to no success.
 Unaware of the exact situation besides the loud bang, the train driver made an emergency stop during which the brothers escaped through a window with all but one piece of their luggage after Wang Zongfang broke the glass.
 The incident was quickly connected and confirmed by two matching bullet casings, with notices going out in the larger area around Hengyang to look out for the armed fugitives.
 A few hours later on 16 February, at 2:00, the brothers had Wang Zongfang's cut hand sutured at Hengyang Municipal Metallurgical Hospital, where they also slept for a few hours after breaking into a security room.
 In Xiaoxiang district, they were reportedly spotted jumping on a truck bound for Leiyang.
 Correctly assuming that police was expecting them to move south, the brothers moved back north just after exiting the city to hide their tracks.